NFTGalaxy/sandwitch-attack-data-analysis/README.md

-## Sushiswap Address Loss Summary
+## SushiSwap Address Loss Summary

-total Uniswap trader address count for past 7 days (20210911-20210917): 18,219  (no contract addresses)
+total SushiSwap trader address count for past 7 days (20210911-20210917): 18,219  (no contract addresses)

 addresses with loss in the sample pool: 4,673 (no contract addresses)